Starting a High School Team

-Coaches are encouraged to create an account on NAQT’s website.
-Accounts can be used to register for tournaments, subscribe to e-mail notifications of upcoming tournaments nearby, signing up to host tournaments, placing practice question orders, and more.
+Players and coaches are encouraged to create an account on NAQT’s website.
+Accounts can be used to register for tournaments, subscribe to e-mail notifications of upcoming tournaments nearby, sign up to host tournaments, place practice question orders, and more.

-Many tournaments will provide a discount on the registration fee (of about $10) for teams that bring their own lockout system.
-More valuable than that, however, is the fact that it is essential for teams to practice on a real lockout system (preferably a variety of such systems) to develop the “buzzer speed” that they will need in games.
-Slapping the table or shouting “buzz!” may be acceptable as a temporary solution, but not having actually played with a lockout system will be a significant disadvantage.
+Many tournaments will provide a discount on the registration fee (of about $10) for teams that bring their own buzzer system.
+More valuable than that, however, is the fact that it is essential for teams to practice on a real buzzer system (preferably a variety of such systems) to develop the “buzzer speed” that they will need in games.
+Slapping the table or shouting “buzz!” may be acceptable as a temporary solution, but not having actually played with a buzzer system will be a significant disadvantage.

 Teams competing in NAQT events may want to acquire a clock to prepare for timed matches.
 However, that need not be purchased immediately, as the disadvantage from not practicing with one is not nearly as great, and smartphone timers are a passable substitute for practice purposes.